widdix123/demo/README.md

-# Repo for AWS SFTP Server
+# Repo for AWS SFTP Server , Lambda, CloudWatch and IAM

 This terraform module will deploy the following services:
 - IAM